goreleaser/goreleaser/www/docs/blog/posts/2024-05-11-goreleaser-v1.26.md

 # Announcing GoReleaser v1.26 - The last v1, probably

-Happy Brazilian mother's day (tomorrow)!
+Happy mother's day!

 This will be probably the last minor v1 release of GoReleaser.
-Things are walking in the direction of a v2, which will likely be the same as this one, but with the deprecations removed.
+V2 will not be a big update, rather, it'll be the same as v1.26, but removing all the deprecated stuff.

 That said, let's see what's new on this version!